5 Bedroom Home in Florence - $334,990

-Come check out this BEAUTIFUL NEW 2 Story Home in the Country Club of South Carolina Community!
-The desirable Henderson Plan boasts an open design encompassing the Living, Dining, and Kitchen spaces.
-In the Kitchen, there are gorgeous cabinets, granite countertops, and Stainless-Steel Appliances (Includes, Range with Microwave hood, and Dishwasher).
-There is 1 bedroom and a full bathroom on the 1st floor.
-All other bedrooms, including the primary suite, are on the 2nd floor.
+Prepare to be impressed by this BEAUTIFUL NEW 2 Story Home in the Country Club of South Carolina Community!
+The desirable Hudson Plan features an open concept living space with a great room and dining area, perfect for entertaining.
+The Kitchen features gorgeous cabinets, granite countertops, and Stainless-Steel Steel Appliances (Includes, Range with Microwave, and Dishwasher).
+Enjoy the first primary suite on the first floor.
 The primary suite has a private bath with dual vanity sinks and a walk-in closet.
-The other 3 bedrooms are well-sized and share another full-sized bath.
-This desirable plan also comes complete with an additional Loft Space and a Walk-in Laundry room on the 2nd floor.
+The is also a flex room which could make the perfect office space.
+All other bedrooms, including a second primary suite, are on the 2nd floor.
+The 2nd primary suite has a private bath with dual vanity sinks and a walk-in closet.
+This desirable plan also comes complete with an additional gameroom space and a Walk-in Laundry room on the 2nd floor.
+Other highlights include a 2 -car garage.

 5 Bedroom Home in Florence - $334,990